scholarsmate/textual-examples/tests/README.md

 ## Continuous Integration

-All tests must pass before code is merged:
+All checks must pass before code is merged:

 - ✅ pytest (all tests passing)
 - ✅ mypy (no type errors)
 - ✅ ruff (no linting errors)
-- ✅ 100% code coverage maintained
+- ✅ coverage thresholds enforced in CI